rossbakerds/GAN/README.md

 # GAN
-This is for the development and learning of GANs \n May want to change epochs as it takes a while
+This is for the development and learning of GANs <br />
+May want to change epochs as it takes a while